obijzbo/IC-DevOps-Batch-2/assignment_2/ICDB2_014-Md.ArifulIslam/assignment_2.md

 `touch ~/project/report.txt`
 ## 5.3.Set the permissions of report.txt to read and write for the owner, and read-only for the group and others.
 `chmod 644 ~/project/report.txt`
-## 5.4.Set the permissions of the project director to read, write, and execute for the owner, and read and execute for the group and others
+## 5.4.Set the permissions of the project directory to read, write, and execute for the owner, and read and execute for the group and others
 `chmod 755 ~/project`
 ## 5.5.Verify the changes using appropriate commands:
 `ls -l ~/project`